 • GEMI® Local Water Tool (LWT) or the LWT overview

 Update old, inefficient plumbing fixtures and appliances.
 Consult with a licensed plumber when retrofitting older buildings to prevent clogged pipes.

-Fit bathrooms with the most efficient shower heads, toilets, and faucets.
+Upgrade bathrooms with the most efficient shower heads, toilets, urinals and faucets.